top of page

 September Reading Wrap-up

-September has been a month of dark thrills, unexpected love stories, and thought-provoking non-fiction.
-From unsettling psychological suspense and chilling cult mysteries to tender magical realism and sharp cultural critique, my reading pile took me on quite the ride.
-Some books gripped me with atmosphere, others left me questioning believability, and a few were simply unforgettable.
+September has been a month filled with dark thrills, unexpected love stories, and thought-provoking non-fiction.
+My reading pile took me on quite the ride.
+From unsettling psychological suspense and chilling cult mysteries to tender magical realism and sharp cultural critique, some books gripped me with their atmosphere.
+Others left me questioning believability, while a few were simply unforgettable.

 Book Club Books